Healing the Invisible Wounds of War

 Creative Forces: Healing the Invisible Wounds of War was an interactive online exhibition of 45 pieces of visual art, music, and performances by military service members and veterans who are current or former participants in the Creative Forces®: NEA Military Healing Arts Network.

 The National Endowment for the Arts originally organized the exhibition in partnership with the John F. Kennedy Center for the Performing Arts and the National Museum of Health and Medicine, a division of the Defense Health Agency Research and Development Directorate.
 It was slated to open in March 2020 at the Kennedy Center’s REACH.
-The former Second Lady Karen Pence and Department of Veterans Affairs Secretary Robert Wilkie were scheduled to provide opening remarks.
+The former Department of Veterans Affairs Secretary Robert Wilkie was scheduled to provide opening remarks.
 Due to COVID-19, it was reorganized as an online exhibit.

-Explore this archive of veteran artwork and perspectives and related research on how creative arts therapies can provide a pathway to healing from wartime trauma.
+Explore this archive of veteran artwork and listen to their stories about how creative arts therapies can provide a pathway to healing from wartime trauma.

 A Pathway to Healing